jonnybrooks/flicker/README.md

 			var myFlicker = new Flicker({
 				animation: map, // specify the frame coordinate map
 				rootPath: 'flicker/', // specify the root path for the sprites (defaults to flicker/)
-				container: document.getElementById('flicker') // specify the context for the flicker });
+				container: document.getElementById('flicker1') // specify the context for the flicker });

 			// flicker provides a utility called waitOnImages which waits for the source sprites to load